IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/Machine_Vision/GUIDE.md

 <h2 id = '4'> 4.
 Machine Learning</h2>

-- Machine Learning (ML) is a branch of AI that teaches systems to think and understand like humans by learning from the data.
+Machine Learning (ML) is a branch of AI that teaches systems to think and understand like humans by learning from the data.
 - Trained ML models must be integrated into an application to make its predictions accessible.
 - There are three core machine learning types: supervised learning, unsupervised learning and reinforcement learning.
 - The model provided in this folder `(name of file)` is a supervised learning algorithm.
      - This means that the data used to train the model was labelled before running it through the model.
-     -

-<h3 id = '4.1'> 4.1 LSTM</h3>
+<h3 id = '4.1'> 4.1 The Provided ML Model</h3>

+The model provided is trained to recognize three exercises using your webcam: bicep curls, shoulder presses, and squats.
+- notes...

+<h3 id = '4.2'> 4.2 Running the Model</h3>

+There is a ML workflow which guides development and deployment of ML models, consisting of various steps.
+Here are some of the steps which you will be concerned with regarding this model.
+1. Data Collection
+   - There are already some videos in the `data` folder/directory for the three exercises.
+   - You can stick with these exercises, or you can choose different exercises.
+   - There is a list of exercises that CCCare typically "prescribes" participants (put file location here), you are free to choose exercises from that list.
+   - Requirements if you are selecting your own data:
+        - Videos must be .MP4 format.
+        - Make sure that the video shows at least **two** repetitions of the exercise.
+        - Ensure that you get videos of the exercise from various angles (not just front facing videos).
+2. Data Cleaning and Preprocessing
+   - Data cleaning: addressing issues such as missing values, outliers and inconsistencies.
+   - Data preprocessing: standardizing formats, scaling data, encoding categorical variables for consistency.
+   - {Summarize what the code is doing}
+        - The data should be formatted as sequences of mediapipe keypoint coordinates (x, y, z positions) extracted for each exercise.
+3. Model Selection
+   - This classifier is a long short-term memory (LSTM) model.
+   - LSTMs are mainly used in cases where remembering previous information is important, like analyzing sequences of body movements.
+4. Model Training
+   - {summarize code}
+5. Model Evaluation and Tuning
+    - {summarize code}
+6. Model Deployment
+   - how to deploy model

+For more information on the machine learning workflow check out this [link](https://www.geeksforgeeks.org/machine-learning/machine-learning-lifecycle/)!